Serpent in the Staglands: Reception

 While Serpent in the Staglands was initially "almost completely ignored by the specialized press" at the time of release, reviews and impressions from (mainly smaller) gaming sites have since appeared.

-Niche Gamer awarded the game 8/10.
-He finds that "deep below all of that frustration is an amazing RPG that deserves to be played".
-He highlights the main positive points as the story and the freedom when forming a party.
-He mentions the general difficulty of the game, saying "like any good European CRPG, Staglands isn’t looking to hold your hand or babysit you".
-Combat is "especially brutal" with "no scaling or helpful placement of adequately leveled enemies".
-He notes that the game requires some time to get into, speaking of a "“five hour wall” that surrounds the game, since the early going is so rough that you need to have almost superhuman patience to overcome it".

-Noting the weaker points of the game, he states that there are "some incredibly ancient gameplay conventions that even I found intolerable at times", notably criticizing the lack of features on the journal function and "not being able to resurrect fallen allies, not getting any clues as to whether killing an NPC will ruin your quest, and not being told if an enemy requires a certain level of weapon to do damage against it".

 True PC Gaming lauds the variety of character creation options, emphasizing that "there’s a nice selection of races and subcultures to pick from, with unique bonuses attached to each.
 These choices are supplied with a staggering amount of back history for both alike".
 He also notes that "Serpent in the Staglands is one gorgeous game", and that "the music composition is fantastic and perfectly suits both the feel and art style of the game".

 He is critical about the user interface, however, stating that the "old fashioned HUD tries to fit a large number of buttons so close together that it often confused me what each one did, even after many times using them" and misses the option to compare items.